Claire K Creations

 4. It has a lovely moist crumb thanks to the yoghurt.

-• Oil - I used olive oil but you could also use coconut oil
+• Oil - I used olive oil but you could also use coconut oil or even melted butter.

-• Passionfruit pulp - use fresh passionfruit or tinned passionfruit syrup/passion fruit puree
+• Passionfruit pulp - use fresh passionfruit or tinned passionfruit syrup/passion fruit puree.

 • Icing sugar - also called confectioner's sugar.
 Here's how to make your own icing sugar.